 - Language Bindings - Connect to GlusterFS using various language bindings

 - Using the Gluster Test Framework - Step by step instructions for running the Gluster Test Framework

-GlusterFS is transitioning to a 6-month release cycle.
-We recently convened to plan the 3.5 release, the results of which you'll find in the link below.
+We recently convened to plan the 3.6 release, the results of which you'll find in the link below.
 This is, of course, subject to change.
-Look for the next Gluster Developer Summit in January in (hopefully) Bangalore.

 - Features Under Development